Skip to main content

 geoengine apply

-Register the worker, save config, generate a Dockerfile, build the Docker image, and manage GIS plugins — all in one step.
+Register the worker, save the current config, reconcile the Dockerfile, build the Docker image, and refresh GIS plugin discovery state.

 geoengine apply [<worker>] [--dev] [--no-cache] [--build-arg KEY=VALUE]